JoseWongg/JoseWongg/README.md

 -->
 # Hi, I'm Jose Wong

-I’m a Data Science & Software Engineering MSc student at the University of Salford (expected graduation: Sept 2025).
+I’m a Data Science MSc student at the University of Salford (expected graduation: Sept 2025).
 I recently graduated with First-Class Honours in Software Engineering

 My focus is on **developing applications that integrate AI capabilities**, combining data science, software engineering, and modern AI tools to deliver practical and impactful solutions.